-Funds approved in the annual application cycle are available to be expended as of January 1.
-Annual contracts for homeless housing and services and operations and maintenance are for a 12 month period, January 1 to December 31.
-Capital contracts are generally for an 18 month period, January 1 to June 30 of the following year.
-CHG contracts may be for 6 months, 12 months, 18 months, or 24 months depending on the availability of sub-contracted funds.
+Funds approved for year one of the 2022 - 2023 application cycle are available to be expended as of January 1 and must be expended by December 31 of that year.
+Contracts for emergency shelter programs, homeless housing and services, and operations and maintenance are for a 12-month period, January 1 to December 31, with a second year of funding available through a renewal process.

+Capital contracts are generally for an 18-month period, January 1 to June 30 of the following year.

+CHG contracts are for a 24-month period on the state fiscal year, July 1 to June 30.